pknichols/chondria_occupancy/eDNA_siteoccupancy.md

   - *Lon* (site longitude; numeric)
   - *Depth_m* (site depth in meters; numeric)
   - *Visual_presence* (1 if visually observed, 0 or left blank
+    otherwise)
-    otherwise) -Any additional columns of model predictors or metadata (as applicable)
+  - Any additional columns of model predictors or metadata (as applicable)

 # 3. OCCUPANCY MODELING